The Los Angeles City Hall Is Overrun With Rats That Are Causing A Typhus Outbreak

 The Los Angeles city hall has a rat problem and it has gotten so bad that officials are scrambling to control the infestation amid a typhus outbreak.
 According to the L.A.
-Times, things are so serious that the City Council President asked for a full investigation on how to rid itself of the pests, including the feasibility of a proposal to rip up all the carpet in the building.
+Times, things are so serious that the City Council president asked for a full investigation on how to rid itself of the pests, including the feasibility of a proposal to rip up all the carpet in the building.

-Several city staffers have seen rodents – some as big as a “possum” – around the city buildings, and other employees have been bitten by fleas while at work.
+Several city staffers have seen rodents — some as big as a “possum” — around the city buildings, and other employees have been bitten by fleas while at work.
 One person even contracted typhus while working for the city.
 Council President Herb Wesson says that he has had vermin in his fourth-floor office and has found fleas in his carpet.
-One of Wesson’s former employees says that she found tiny pawprints on some paperwork on her desk.
+One of Wesson’s former employees says that she found tiny paw prints on some paperwork on her desk.

-Plants around the offices show signs of rat nesting and last Halloween, one employee named Holly Wolcott found a pumpkin that had been nibbled on by a rodent.
+Plants around the offices show signs of rat nesting, and last Halloween, one employee named Holly Wolcott found a pumpkin that had been nibbled on by a rodent.
 Wolcott says that she has seen the tail of a rat as it ran behind her office furniture.

 “It was pretty big.
 I thought it was a possum,” she said.